yan-zhanglab/yan-zhanglab.github.io/_members/Yan-Zhang.md

 ## About

-I am an incoming Assistant Professor in the Department of Chemical and Biomolecular Engineering at Rice University.
-My laboratory develops cell-free synthetic biology platforms for biotechnology, synthetic genome engineering, and precision phage therapeutics.

-My research combines fundamental platform development with applications in healthcare, agriculture, and biomanufacturing.
+The capabilities of biological engineering are fundamentally shaped by the tools we have to build them.
+My lab develops cell-free synthetic biology platforms that overcome many of the survival and resource constraints imposed by living cells, expanding what we can design, build, and study in biology.
+Our long-term vision is to enable biology to be designed, built, and deployed with the predictability expected of an engineering discipline.

-## Affiliations
+## Professional Appointments

-- Incoming Assistant Professor, Department of Chemical and Biomolecular Engineering, Rice University
+- Incoming Assistant Professor, Department of Chemical and Biomolecular Engineering, Rice University (2027-)
-- NIH MOSAIC K99/R00 Scholar
+- NIH MOSAIC K99/R00 Pathway to Independence Postdoctoral Fellow, California Institute of Technology (2024-2026)
-- Member, Build-a-Cell Network
-- Postdoctoral Scholar, California Institute of Technology
+- Presidential Postdoctoral Fellow, California Institute of Technology (2022-2024)

-## Research Interests

-- Cell-free synthetic biology
-- Host-independent cell-free phage synthesis
-- Synthetic genome design
-- Precision phage therapeutics
-- Protein synthesis systems
-- Bottom-up synthetic biology

 ## Education

-**Ph.D., Chemical Engineering**
+**Ph.D., Chemical and Biomolecular Engineering**
 Georgia Institute of Technology

 **B.S., Chemical and Biomolecular Engineering**
 Cornell University

+## Research Interests

+- Cell-free synthetic biology
+- Synthetic cells
+- Molecular diagnostics
+- Precision therapeutics